Tigger-oN/app.sh/README.md

 `quick` is the most convenient option for bringing ports up to date.
 It rolls the common commands into one call and reduces the amount of typing.

-`depend` will display the dependencies for a passed port or list of ports.
-The items on the right are required by the port or ports.
-Results are limited to installed ports.

-`dependrev` will display ports that are needed by the passed port or list of ports.
-The items on the left are required by the passed port or ports.
+`depend` will display a two column list.
+Items on the left will have a reliance on the right.
 Results are limited to installed ports.

 `notice` will try to locate any advisories within the UPDATING document.
 Due to the lack of standards within UPDATING it is possible to miss an entry that